bennylope/bennylope.github.com/_posts/2014-12-30-the-remote-developer.md

 machine via SSH, you start a terminal session that is associated with or attached to your SSH connection.
 Lose the connection, lose your terminal session.
-With tmux, you create a terminal session associated with a *tmux deamon*, a background process that is running indepenently from your SSH connection.
+With tmux, you create a terminal session associated with a *tmux deamon*, a background process that is running independently from your SSH connection.
 Close your SSH connection and it's still there.
-This will not only save you when your connection inevetiably drops but lets you close your connection and walk away to let some job keep running.
+This will not only save you when your connection inevitably drops but lets you close your connection and walk away to let some job keep running.

 #### Jump host